counterfactual/monorepo/packages/cf.js/API_REFERENCE.md

 Params:
 - `appInstanceId: string`
-    - Unique ID of the app instance
+    - ID of the app instance for which to take action
 - `action:`[`AppAction`](#data-type-appaction)
     - Action to take on the current state